 The audit was conducted in a manner consistent with AS/NZS ISO 19011.2019 - Guidelines for Auditing Management Systems (the Standard which replaces those specified at C4.5: ISO 14010 - Guidelines and General Principles for Environmental Auditing and ISO 14011 - Procedures for Environmental Auditing).
+The methodologies and reporting requirements from the IAPAR.

-An overview of the audit activities, as specified in the standard, is presented in Figure 3.
+An overview of the audit activities, as specified in the standard, is presented in Figure 2.
+Further detail is presented in Sections 2.2 - 2.11.

-Figure 3: Audit activities overview (modified from AS/NZS ISO 19011).
+Figure 2: Audit activities overview (modified from AS/NZS ISO 19011).
 Subclause numbering refers to the relevant subclauses in the Standard.